DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 They practiced for another hour.
 RAE speaking through different objects.
 Jason relaying messages.
 Lina and Milo asking questions, probing limits, looking for gaps in the system.

-By the end, Jason's head was pounding—Orange territory—and they called a stop.
+By the end, Jason's head was pounding - Orange territory - and they called a stop.

 "Okay," Milo said, helping Jason to the couch.
 "That's enough for today.
 We learned what we needed to learn."